englishlayup/.dotfiles/README.md

 source .zshrc
 ```

-If `config checkout` failed because some config files already existed, use this to back them up them:
+If `config checkout` failed because some config files already existed, use this
+to back them up:

 ```bash
 mkdir -p .config-backup && \